dirakx1/Dockeriot/installation.md

-# Installation.
+# Installation

-For platform use we need to install docker under an ARM based arquitecture. we are going to describe a basic installation for the raspberry pi3 platform
+For platform use we need to install docker under an ARM based arquitecture we are going to describe a basic installation for the raspberry pi3 platform

 ## Download raspbian